 There are no right or wrong answers here.
 It’s about self-reflection, something I’m learning to do a lot more of these days.

 For me, when I started to ask these questions, I realized that not only was my husband dealing with all the changes that come along with welcoming a new baby, he was also dealing with the loss of a wife.
-His once super-motivated, easygoing, fun-loving wife was now an exhausted, irritable, cracker barrel t-shirt and black legging wearing woman with her hair in a perma-ponytail (I’m not dissing the cracker barrel t-shirt, that t-shirt is life!).
+His once super-motivated, easygoing, fun-loving wife was now an exhausted, irritable, Cracker Barrel t-shirt and black legging wearing woman with her hair in a perma-ponytail (I’m not dissing the Cracker Barrel t-shirt, that t-shirt is life!).
 Oh, and how easy it is to think I was the only one whose life was turned upside down.

-Does he care?
+Does he care about those things?
 No, of course not.
 He loves me even more than the day we got married.
 He cheers me on in all my endeavors and tells me how beautiful I look every day.
 He supports me and never complains (and trust me, he has a lot he could complain about).

-Do I care?
-Yes!
-Of course I care.
-Why wouldn’t I want to give my husband the best version of that possible?
+Why wouldn’t I want to give my husband the best version of me?
 Isn’t that what I expect from him?

 I know how important it is to invest in my marriage.
 I know that I need to spend time with my husband away from our kids.
 I know we need to get out more and do things together like we did when we were dating, and I know we need to talk more about our lives and our dreams for the future.
 When do married couples stop making dreams for the future together?

 Listen, I have a good marriage.
 Let me say that again: I have a good marriage.
 But that doesn’t mean it can’t get better.
 That doesn’t mean that it’s not super important to keep investing time into our relationship as husband and wife and not just as mom and dad.
 I want our children to have an example of a thriving marriage.
-And I want my husband to get the best version of me possible.
+And I want my husband to get the best version of me.

-Like, I really want to be a good wife, and I am sure that you do too.
+I want to be a good wife.
+Like, I really want to be a good wife, and I am sure that you do, too.
 I don’t know what that looks like for you, but I do know that a thriving marriage is possible.

-your marriage revolves around these tiny humans.
-Or maybe you’re in a highly demanding job, and you’ve forgotten to take time away for each other.
+Who were you before you got married and life happened?
+What did you and your husband do together for fun?
+Maybe you’re in a season where you feel like you’re two people living under the same roof, and your marriage revolves around these tiny humans.
+Or maybe you’re in a highly demanding job, and you’ve forgotten to take time off for each other.
 Wherever we find ourselves today, we need to invest in ourselves and our marriages as much as we invest in our children, our jobs, and our homes.

 We deserve the best marriage possible, and I’m excited about the journey.
 I have no idea what it looks like, but I think recognizing the need is the first step.
 I promise to share all that self-reflection and growth as it comes, and I hope you’ll come along and share your own!

-You’ll love this podcast episode from This Grit and Grace Life: Marriage Matters: Here’s How to Invest in Yours – 062!
+Want to improve your marriage just like Laila?
+Listen to this podcast episode from This Grit and Grace Life: Marriage Matters: Here’s How to Invest in Yours – 062!